leschzinerlab/Motion-correction/README.md

 <pre>$  Motion-correction/runMotionCorr.py
 Usage: runMotionCorr.py --dir=<folder with mrc frames> --gain_ref=<gain reference in mrc format with full path;input the *_norm* file from the leginon reference directory> --save_bin <save binned mic> --save_norm <save normalized frames>

-This program takes movies with .frames.mrcs extensions and creates aligned movies with .mrc extension, along with the option to create normalized movies with the .mrcs extension.
+This program takes movies with .mrcs extensions and creates aligned movies with .mrc extension, along with the option to create normalized movies with the .mrcs extension.

 Options:
   -h, --help       show this help message and exit